FNYRD/ft_printf/README.md

 The test file must include the project header:
 #include "./includes/ft_printf.h"
+#include "./includes/ft_printf_bonus.h"

-Compile the test file (in the next line, the file's name is just an example) together with the ft_printf library: cc -g -Wall -Wextra -Werror test_printf.c -I./includes ./libftprintf.a -o test
+Compile the test file (as in the next line, the file's name is just an example) together with the ft_printf library: cc -g -Wall -Wextra -Werror test_printf.c -I./includes ./libftprintf.a -o test

 Run the executable: